1. The Generative Engine as a Function

 4. Quantifying Visibility Inside a Generative Response

 Visibility in a generative engine is embedded within the synthesized text.
-It is not defined by rank but by where and how much a source contributes to the generated answer.

 4.1 Word-Share Impression